ShivSarwade/JobJet/README.md

 # JobJet

 JobJet is a job search and application platform designed to streamline the process of finding and applying for jobs.
-It connects job seekers with top companies and offers a seamless, user-friendly experience for both applicants and employers.
+It connects job seekers with top companies and offers a seamless, user-friendly [...]

 ## Features